A brief guide to making and transposing your email signature

 It’s better to keep email signatures short and sweet.
 Not more than four lines of text, preferably.
 Gmail, by default, includes the signature separator, so you don't have to worry about that.
 And you can always modify your email signature manually before sending an email.

-How to create an email signature in Apple Mail
+How to make an email signature in Apple Mail

 Adding your signature in Apple Mail is just as easy.
 Just go to Preferences and find the Signatures tab.
 Click the plus icon and type in the signature you like.
 Make sure to select which email account you want to associate the signature with if you have more than one inbox.

-Other Mac desktop email clients, such as Canary Mail and Unibox, tend to be quite similar to Apple Mail and have their signature options somewhere in the Settings menu.
+Other Mac desktop email clients, such as Canary Mail tend to be quite similar to Apple Mail and have their signature options somewhere in the Settings menu.
 Why use a desktop client other than Apple Mail at all?
-Here is a quick rundown and how-to for each one.
+Here’s why.

 Double down on security with Canary Mail